NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 ### PostRun

 In PostRun, the containers are expected to exit cleanly with a zero exit code.
-If a container does not exit cleanly, the Kubernetes software will attempt a number of retries based on the configuration of the container profile.
+If a container does exit cleanly, the Kubernetes software attempts a number of retries based on the configuration of the container profile.
 It will continue to do this until the container exits successfully, or if the `retryLimit` is set - whichever occurs first.
 In the latter case, the workflow will report an Error.